 Students learn about different cultures, time periods, and communities as they examine characters and setting through careful observation of artworks by early American and contemporary self-taught artists, focusing especially on how to read stories told through images.
 The topic can be tied to classroom reading units, and works of art that fit with readings can be chosen in conjunction with the classroom teacher.

-To find out more about museum-school partnerships, including additional themes and cost, or to create a customized program for your school and students, contact the education department at 212.265.104, ext.
+To find out more about museum-school partnerships, including additional themes and cost, or to create a customized program for your school and students, contact the Learning and Engagement department at 212.265.104, ext.
 381, or firstname.lastname@example.org.